Learn About The Wood We Use

 Thermowood is a sustainably modified softwood that has been heat-treated at very high temperatures (typically 180–220°C) using only heat and steam—no chemicals.

 Thermowood performs exceptionally well in harsh outdoor environments, especially in high UV and rainy climates where untreated wood would typically degrade more quickly.
 Over time, it weathers into a uniform silvery-gray patina if left untreated, and it requires minimal maintenance compared to many traditional exterior woods.
+It has a bit less insulating properties and may require extra insulation for the coldest winter climates.

 Finnish Pine

 Finnish Pine is a softwood that is less expensive than the other woods we use.
 We typically leverage it as an insulating in-between-layer for our walls to.
 It can also be used well inside a sauna as a cost-saving measure for people who are on a tight budget.
 It does not have the aroma of cedar or the strength of thermowood, but it can get the job done.
+This is a reasonable choice for a small backyard sauna on a budget.

 Hemlock